 The Campo de’ Fiori area is also known for its good Italian food shops and narrow shopping streets.
 Via Giubbonari again is known for its affordable fashion shops.

 Via Giubbonari takes you from Campo de’ Fiori to another square further away, Piazza Mattei – with a turtle fountain!

 The Fontana delle Tartarughe, Turtle Fountain in Piazza Mattei

 Italian ways of transport: Vespas in the Centro Storico of Rome

 Italian ways of transport: a Fiat 500 on Campo de’ Fiori

 A street view of the centro storico, Rome

 View of Tiber looking towards the Vatican

 The River Tiber is the no 4 of our top 10 sights in Rome.
 The Tiber has played a central role in Rome’s history.
 A legend says the city of Rome was founded by twin brothers Romulus and Remus.
-The baby brothers were abandoned in the river and rescued and raised by a female wolf.
+The mother of the baby brothers left them in the river and a female wolf rescued and raised them.